 Sustainability

 BREEAM ‘very good’ will be targeted.
 The minimum sub-targets set out in CPG3 for materials will be achieved.
-The applicant has demonstrated to the councils satisfaction that the targets for energy and water cannot be achieved due to site restrictions and nature of the proposed uses.
+The applicant has demonstrated to the council’s satisfaction that the targets for energy and water cannot be achieved due to site restrictions and nature of the proposed uses.
 In order to further reduce water use on the site a rainwater harvesting system will be installed.
 The harvested rainwater will be used instead of potable water for washing down the market areas of the site.

 A S106 sustainability plan will be used to secure detailed proposals in line with the sustainability statement (rev 3).